Victoria's Secret? Concealed Assets

 The second most important brand is Bath and Body Works, a company which specializes in retailing things that smell good: shower gels, candles, hand creams, etc. There are 1,600 stores across the US and Canada with another 159 stores being operated in 30 countries under franchise, license, and wholesale arrangements [3].
 This too has a website.

-The remaining companies are La Senza (Canada's homegrown version of Victoria's Secret) and Henri Bendel (a hand bag company).
-Neither of these companies' divisions are terribly important to the company as a whole so I'm not going to focus on them too much.
-They exist, and you should know that, but in the grand scheme of this company they don't mean too much.
+The remaining companies are La Senza (Canada's homegrown version of Victoria's Secret) and Henri Bendel (a handbag company).
+Neither of these companies' divisions are terribly important to the company as a whole, so I'm not going to focus on them too much.
+They exist, and you should know that, but in the grand scheme of this company, they don't mean too much.
 In fact, I'm not going to focus too much on Bath and Body Works either.

 Victoria's Secret Asset